teammatehunt/tph-site/server/README.md

   `migrate`/`makemigrations`, and `runserver`.
 There are also custom commands, defined in `puzzles/management/commands`.
 - `README.md`: You're reading me.
-- `requirements.txt`: A file that `pip` can read to install the Python packages needed by the server.
-If you want to add one, put it in the file.
-Locally, you'll need to run `pip install -r requirements.txt` to pick it up (inside the virtualenv if you're using one).
-The production server will pick it up when it next gets deployed.
+- `poetry/`: Poetry config files specifying requirements needed by the server.
+  If you want to add one, put it in `poetry/pyproject.toml` and you will need Poetry (and Python 3.9) locally to run `poetry lock --no-update`.
+Docker will use these files the next time it builds.
 - `tph/`: A catch-all for various configuration.
   - `asgi.py`: Boilerplate for hooking Django up to a web server in production.
   - `settings/`: Here are a few sets of Django settings depending on